 - September 6, 2017: CCU announced agreement signed with AB InBev regarding anticipated termination of distribution license for Budweiser in Argentina.
-The transaction is subject to approval from antitrust authority in Argentina. - CCU Argentina to receive US\$400 million, corresponding to: - ➤ US\$306 million single payment. - ➤ US\$28 million annually for three year commercial transition period. - > US\$10 million for manufacturing contract. - AB InBev also to transfer to CCU Argentina the brands Isenbeck, Diosa, Norte, Iguana and Báltica, among others, which in all represent a volume similar to that of Budweiser in Argentina.
+The transaction is subject to approval from antitrust authority in Argentina. - CCU Argentina to receive US\$400 million, corresponding to: - ➤ US\$306 million single payment. - US\$28 million annually for three year commercial transition period. - > US\$10 million for manufacturing contract. - AB InBev also to transfer to CCU Argentina the brands Isenbeck, Diosa, Norte, Iguana and Báltica, among others, which in all represent a volume similar to that of Budweiser in Argentina.

-CCU established alliance for Pisco and sells remaining snack business
+CCU established alliance for Pisco, sells remaining snack business, and acquires shares of VSPT

 - During June 2017 CCU announced the acquisition of a 40% stake in Americas Distilling Investments LLC, which owns the brand Barsol and productive assets in Peru.
-The remaining 60% is held by LDLM Investments LLC, which also over a decade of experience commercializing pisco in the international markets. - During September 2017 CCU announced an agreement with Ideal, subsidiary of the Bimbo Group, to sell the sweet snack company Nutra Bien, a fully owned subsidiary of Foods (affiliate of CCU).
+The remaining 60% is held by LDLM Investments LLC, which has over a decade of experience commercializing pisco in the international markets. - During September 2017 CCU announced an agreement with Ideal, subsidiary of the Bimbo Group, to sell the sweet snack company Nutra Bien, a fully owned subsidiary of Foods (affiliate of CCU). - During December 2017, CCU announced the acquisition of one billion shares of Viña San Pedro Tarapacá (VSPT).
+Since ownership surpassed the 2/3 threshold, in compliance with current regulation CCU launched a tender offer for VSPT shares, at a price of Ch\$7.8 per share.